Bruno-Alvez/devsocial/README.md

 Currently studying Full Stack Python at EBAC and Systems Analysis at Estácio de Sá University.

 LinkedIn: https://www.linkedin.com/in/brunoalves-tech/
-Screenshots

-Add screenshots here to illustrate the user interface and key functionalities.
 License

 This project is for educational and portfolio purposes only.